tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 3. Use stop sequences?
 The application can define strings like `\n\nUser:` or `</answer>` and stop generation when they appear.

 4. The API or serving system can also stop because of max output tokens, safety filters, tool call boundaries, or structured output constraints.

+## June 14, 2026

+### Prompting

+You can use prompting to instruct a model to generate **structured output** like JSON or SQL.
+But prompting alone is a soft constraint: the model can still emit invalid JSON, miss a field, or add extra text.

+### Constrained Decoding

+We already know decoding controls like **temperature**, **top-k**, and **top-p**.
+The model first produces a **logits vector**, then decoding rules transform or filter the possible next tokens before the final token is sampled.

+With **constrained decoding**, we restrict which tokens are legal at each generation step.
+This is stronger than just asking nicely in the prompt.

+Examples:

+- If output must be JSON, after `{` the decoder can allow only tokens that keep the JSON valid.
+- If a field must be one of `["small", "medium", "large"]`, the decoder can block tokens that cannot lead to one of those values.
+- If output must match a regex or grammar, the decoder masks out tokens that violate that grammar.

+A **classifier head** is different.
+It predicts a class from model representations.
+It can be used for classification, reranking, or moderation, but it is not the usual meaning of constrained sampling.

+### Limitations of Language Models

+1. **Inconsistency**: The same prompt can produce different answers when decoding is stochastic.
+Even with low temperature, small prompt changes can change the answer.

+2. **Hallucination**: The model generates text that sounds plausible but is false, unsupported, or not grounded in the provided context.
+It is not simply "answering something it was not trained on."
+A model can hallucinate about common facts too.

+3. **Lack of calibrated confidence**: The model may sound equally confident when it is correct, uncertain, or wrong.

+### Snowballing hallucination

+Snowballing hallucination happens when the model makes one incorrect assumption, then builds more reasoning on top of it.

+Example: "Is 1337 a prime number?"

+Incorrect path: "Yes, 1337 is prime because it is not divisible by small primes."

+Correct path: 1337 is not prime because `1337 = 7 * 191`.

+Once the model commits to the wrong first step, the rest of the explanation can become a justification of that mistake.

+### Underflow Problem

+Probabilities are between 0 and 1.
+When we multiply many small probabilities together, the result can become so tiny that a computer rounds it to zero.
+This is called **numerical underflow**.

+Instead of multiplying probabilities directly:

+$$P(x_1, x_2, x_3) = P(x_1) * P(x_2) * P(x_3)$$

+we usually add log probabilities:

+$$\log P(x_1, x_2, x_3) = \log P(x_1) + \log P(x_2) + \log P(x_3)$$

+This is more numerically stable and easier to compare across candidate outputs.